 There are more than 400 different types of common and rare cancer, each requiring the expertise of specialists to provide the best possible care.
 Our world-class experts are organized into multidisciplinary teams, and the members of each team specialize in treating one type of cancer.
 This means that the physicians and other healthcare professionals caring for you can develop a plan for the combination of treatments that will lead to the best possible outcome for you.

 Lifesaving Cancer Innovations

-MSKCC scientists and doctors have developed and pioneered many of today’s most important advances in treating cancer.
-In the field of immunotherapy, studies began at MSKCC more than a century ago.
-Since then, our scientists have led the effort to develop treatments that harness the body’s own immune system to destroy cancer.
-Among many advances in immunotherapy, MSKCC physician-scientists have played key roles in developing monoclonal antibodies, checkpoint inhibitors, and CAR T cell therapy.
-These innovations in immunotherapy are changing the treatment of melanoma, leukemia and lymphoma, lung, bladder, kidney and many other cancers.
+MSK scientists and doctors have developed many of today’s most important advances in treating cancer.
+In the field of immunotherapy, studies began at MSK more than a century ago.
+Since then, our scientists have been working to discover and improve treatments that use your body’s own immune system to fight cancer cells, much in the same way that it attacks bacteria or viruses.
+Our research is changing the way doctors treat melanoma, leukemia and lymphoma, lung, bladder, kidney, and many other cancers.

 We are proud to include India in our mission of advancing patient care, research, and education.
 Our new center in Chennai is a first of its kind not only for our institution, but for the 1.5 million families in India who are affected by cancer every year.